How to cope with anxiety at university

 Missing home and homesickness

 For a lot of people, going to university can be the first time they're moving away from home.
-You might be moving 3 or 4 hours away, or moving to the UK from an entirely different country.
+You might be moving three or four hours away, or moving to the UK from an entirely different country.
 It's completely natural to be homesick.

 Feelings of homesickness can come along during your first weeks as you're still meeting new people and getting familiar with your new home.
 Making friends can be a big help, but also exploring your new university and city can help root you somewhere new, and help it become familiar.